StartSteps-Digital-Education-GmbH/Module-4-modern-backend/Week-16/afternoon/tuesday/Info-Sheet-Pino.md

 logger.info('This is an info message');
 ```

+**Explanation**:
+- `const pino = require('pino');`:
+     - This line imports the Pino logging library into your project. require('pino') loads the Pino module, allowing you to use its logging functionalities.
+- `const logger = pino();`:
+     - Here, a new Pino logger instance is created.
+The pino() function initializes the logger with default settings, which will generate logs in a JSON format by default.
+This logger instance (logger) will be used to log messages at different levels (info, error, etc.).
+- `logger.info('This is an info message');`:
+     - This line logs an informational message using the info level.
+The info level is typically used for general operational messages that highlight the progress or state of the application.
+In a production environment, info logs can be useful for monitoring the normal operations of your application without overwhelming the log files with too much detail.

 ## Understanding Logging Levels
 Pino provides various logging levels that allow you to categorize the severity of logs: